 - A Declaration of Principles binding the signatories to standards of behavior that were based on the precepts of Christian Religion

-- A military alliance based on the Treaty of Paris (1815) between Austria, Prussia, Russia and France (1818).
+- A military alliance based on the Treaty of Paris (1815) between Austria, Prussia, Russia, and France (1818).
 The purpose was to provide mutual aid to suppress any revolutionary elements and prevent the renewal of the revolutionary movements that led to the American and French Revolutions.

-Following belligerent actions in China and South America to collect reparations, two Argentines moved to change the status quo and level the playing field among the major colonial powers and the rest of the world.
+Following belligerent actions in China and South America to collect reparations, two Argentines moved to change the status quo and level the playing field between the major colonial powers and the rest of the world.
 C. Calvo (1824-1906) was an Argentine jurist who developed the Calvo Doctrine.
 The Calvo doctrine (c.1870) provided for the supremacy of local law over the prior practice of capitulation agreements.
 Calvo pressed to have these provisions included in natural resource concession contracts.
-The second was Luis Maria Drago (1859-1921), the Argentine Foreign Minister, who argued that foreign powers should not have the right to use war as recourse to secure the payment of sovereign debt.
-This doctrine found its way into the 1907 Hague Convention, but was not ratified by any European power.
+The second was Luis Maria Drago (1859-1921), the Argentine Foreign Minister, who argued that foreign powers should not have the right to use war as a recourse to secure the payment of sovereign debt.
+This doctrine found its way into the 1907 Hague Convention but was not ratified by any European power.

 World War I to World War II

 World War I marked both the failure of international diplomacy and the end of the colonial period.
 Colonial expansion largely ceased, and the monarchies of Europe came under increasing pressure – with many (Germany, Austria, Russia, the Ottoman Empire, and Spain) being eliminated in revolutions and post-war treaty demands.
 This era also eliminated many of the remaining capitulation agreements and the gradual return of local enforcement of laws.